 Guess the object

-- Divide class into groups.
+- Divide the class into groups.
 Each group makes a list of three or four objects.
-Focus on words recently studied, words for objects in the room or words for objects related to a topic e.g. home, studying, music etc.
+Focus on words recently studied, words for objects in the room or words for objects related to a topic, e.g. home, studying, music, etc.

 - Set a limit to the number of questions possible for each object (e.g. six to eight questions).

-- Give a point to the team if the object is not guessed/guessed within the number of questions allowed.
+- Give a point to the relevant team depending whether the object is or isn't guessed within the number of questions allowed.

-- Guide students by providing the lists of objects yourself or focussing on specific question types to suit your classes.
+- Guide students by providing the lists of objects yourself or focusing on specific question types to suit your classes.

 Question time challenges

-- This approach can be used as a regular lesson slot or filler to change pace.
+This activity can be used as a regular lesson slot or filler to change pace.

-- Give one question jumbled up on slips of paper.
-The first pair or group to unscramble it correctly are the winners.
+- The first pair or group to order them correctly are the winners.

 - Take four or five question types recently covered by students.

-- Jumble the words of the questions and write on one worksheet or on slips of paper (or in a jumbled order on a worksheet).
+- Again, split up the words of the questions and write them on slips of paper (or in a jumbled order on a worksheet).

-- Challenge small groups or pairs to re-order.
+- Challenge small groups or pairs to reorder the questions.

 - Run through the questions scoring two points for each correctly ordered question.

-- Then challenge students again to think of logical answers to the questions or to use a couple of the questions in a mini dialogue.
+- Then challenge students again to think of logical answers to the questions or to use some of the questions in a mini dialogue.